Neverwinter (video game): Development and release

-Prior to releasing major details on the game, Perfect World launched a viral marketing campaign called the Siege of Neverwinter, featuring videos from the game's story.
+Prior to releasing major details on the game, Perfect World launched a viral marketing campaign called the "Siege of Neverwinter", featuring videos from the game's story.
 The game was at Penny Arcade Expo (Pax) East 2012, where it was awarded Best of Show by MMORPG.com.
 In the same month of showing at PAX East, it also appeared at Gamescom, where it showed off its Events feature, and Gen Con Indy, where it let attendees try out early version drow race characters.
-It was announced in 2012 that the game's campaign would feature sixty levels.
-The game ran closed beta testing from February 8, 2013 to April 14, 2013.
-Open beta began on April 30, 2013.
+The game's campaign was revealed to feature sixty levels.
+The game ran closed beta testing from February 8 to April 14, 2013, before open beta began on April 30.

-Shannon Appelcline, author of the Designers & Dragons series, wrote the "Neverwinter Campaign Setting was launched as 4e's first major multimedia release — a marketing approach that Wizards would regularly use in later years.
+Shannon Appelcline, author of the Designers & Dragons series, wrote that the "Neverwinter Campaign Setting was launched as 4e's first major multimedia release — a marketing approach that Wizards would regularly use in later years.
 It was closely tied to a series of four novels, a comic book, two different computer games, and even a board game. [...]
 Two more Neverwinter computer games were appearing thanks to Wizards' 'transmedia' campaign.
-A new MMORPG simply called "Neverwinter" was to be the center of the Neverwinter rollout.
-Unfortunately it was delayed for two years due to the resolution of a computer gaming lawsuit and the subsequent sale of the developer, Cryptic Studios. [...]
-Neverwinter (2013) finally appear only after the rest of the launch.
+A new MMORPG simply called "Neverwinter" was to be the center of the Neverwinter rollout, but was delayed for two years due to the resolution of a computer gaming lawsuit and the subsequent sale of the developer, Cryptic Studios. [...]
+Neverwinter (2013) finally appears only after the rest of the launch.
 It continues to be supported to this day and has participated in some of D&D 5e's multimedia rollouts".

-In June 2018, Cryptic Studios announced that over the course of five years:
+In June 2018, Cryptic Studios revealed that over the course of five years: